MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-compliance-posture.md

 ## Sensitivity labels accessed

-For sensitivity labelling data, widgets show the number apps that have accessed content with sensitivity labels on SharePoint, OneDrive, Exchange Online or Teams in the last 30 days.
+For sensitivity labelling data, cards show the number apps that have accessed content with sensitivity labels on SharePoint, OneDrive, Exchange Online or Teams in the last 30 days.

 For example: